Multifractality meets entanglement: relation for non-ergodic extended states

 \right. \ . \ee

-Importantly, the S-RPS do not have any intrinsic notion of locality being the position of the non-zero elements randomly chosen.
-As a consequence, Eq.~\eqref{eq:S_1_analytic} gives a natural upper-bound for the maximal EE for generic many-body wavefunction with support set $\sim N^D$.
+Importantly, the S-RPS do not have any intrinsic locality due to randomly-chosen positions of the non-zero elements.
+Thus, Eq.~\eqref{eq:S_1_analytic} gives a natural upper bound for the maximal EE for generic many-body/multifractal wave functions with support set $\sim N^{D_1} $~\cite{Basis-specific-footnote}.